gobitfly/eth2-knowledge-base/glossary.md

 ## Unique Index:

-An identifier for validators, as seen on [beaconcha.in](https://www.beaconcha.in/) or [beacon.etherscan.io](https://beacon.etherscan.io/)
+A unique identifier, also called validator index, as seen on [beaconcha.in](https://www.beaconcha.in/) or [beacon.etherscan.io](https://beacon.etherscan.io/)

 ![grafik](https://user-images.githubusercontent.com/26490734/73483294-7630eb80-439f-11ea-85ef-2ce08c7a7e1a.png)